ameya1252/BigData/README.md

 This repository contains the materials and solutions for Project 5, focusing on Big Data analysis using PySpark within an Anaconda environment and Jupyter Notebook.
 The project covers a range of tasks from data manipulation to complex queries involving temperature and precipitation data.

-## Important Notes

-- Please ensure to start working on the project well before the deadline.
-Late submissions will not be granted an extension.
-- There has been a noted issue with accessing the weather data via the provided URL.
-To address this, the necessary dataset has been packaged as `data.zip` and is available in this repository for direct download and use.

 ## Project Structure

 This project includes the following main components: